Free representations of outer automorphism groups of free products via characteristic abelian coverings: Introduction

 In this context, write $N=\pi_1\hat{X}\leq\pi_1X=F_n$.
-Consider the Galois group $\Deck(p)$ of the covering, the group $\HE(X)$ of homotopy equivalences of $X$ up to homotopy, and the group $\FHE(p)$ of fibre-preserving homotopy equivalences of $\hat{X}$ up to fibrewise homotopy (see \ref{sec_fhe} for a precise definition).
+Consider the Galois group $\Deck(p)$ of the covering, the group $\HE(X)$ of homotopy equivalences of $X$ up to homotopy, and the group $\FHE(p)$ of fibre-preserving homotopy equivalences of $\hat{X}$ up to fibrewise homotopy (see \cite{bv} for precise definitions).
 Bridson and Vogtmann \cite[Prop.
 1]{bv} prove that there is an equivalence of exact sequences:

 From this observation, it follows that we can construct an embedding $\Out\left(F_n\right)\hookrightarrow\Aut\left(F_n\right)/N$ by splitting the projection $\FHE(p)\twoheadrightarrow\HE\left(X\right)$, or in more topological terms, by lifting homotopy equivalences of $X$ to the covering space $\hat{X}$.
 But since $N$ is characteristic in $F_n$, there is a restriction homomorphism $\Aut\left(F_n\right)/N\rightarrow\Out(N)$, which is injective in most cases, and therefore we can sometimes obtain an embedding $\Out\left(F_n\right)\hookrightarrow\Out(N)$ by composition.
 This allows Bridson and Vogtmann \cite[Cor.
 A]{bv} to show that, if $m=r^n(n-1)+1$, with $r$ coprime to $n-1$, then there is an embedding $\Out\left(F_n\right)\hookrightarrow\Out\left(F_m\right)$.